d2l-ai/d2l-en/chapter_convolutional-neural-networks/why-conv.md

 Sometimes, we truly lack knowledge to guide the construction of craftier architectures.
-In these cases, a multilayer perceptron may be the best that we can do.
+In these cases, an MLP
+may be the best that we can do.
-However, for high-dimensional perceptual data, these *structure-less* networks can grow unwieldy.
+However, for high-dimensional perceptual data, such structure-less networks can grow unwieldy.

 For instance, let us return to our running example of distinguishing cats from dogs.
-Say that we do a thorough job in data collection, collecting an annotated dataset of 1-megapixel photographs.
+Say that we do a thorough job in data collection, collecting an annotated dataset of one-megapixel photographs.
-This means that each input to the network has *1 million dimensions*.
+This means that each input to the network has one million dimensions.
-Even an aggressive reduction to *1,000 hidden dimensions* would require a *dense* (fully connected) layer characterized by $10^9$ parameters.
+Even an aggressive reduction to one thousand hidden dimensions would require a fully-connected layer characterized by $10^6 \times 10^3 = 10^9$ parameters.
 Unless we have lots of GPUs, a talent for distributed optimization, and an extraordinary amount of patience,